marakujaeu/web.dev/src/site/content/en/reliable/http-cache/index.md

 `https://example.com/index.34def12.html`.
 So what can you do for those URLs?

 This is one scenario in which you need to admit defeat.
 HTTP caching alone isn't powerful enough to avoid the network completely.
-(Don't worry—you'll soon learn about [service workers](/service-workers-cache-storage/), which will provide the support we need to swing the battle back in your favor.)
+(Don't worry—you'll soon Elementy optymalizacji about [service workers](/service-workers-cache-storage/), which will provide the support we need to swing the battle back in your favor.)
 But there are a few steps you can take to make sure that network requests are as quick and efficient